hypervel/hypervel.org/docs/docs/mail.md

 }
 ```

-If you would like to define [additional options](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-sesv2-2019-09-27.html#sendemail) that Laravel Hyperf should pass to the AWS SDK's `SendEmail` method when sending an email, you may define an `options` array within your `ses` configuration:
+If you would like to define [additional options](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-sesv2-2019-09-27.html#sendemail) that Hypervel should pass to the AWS SDK's `SendEmail` method when sending an email, you may define an `options` array within your `ses` configuration:

 ```php
 'ses' => [